Zizoo24/new_astro_3/replit.md

 ## Overview

-OnlineTranslation.ae is a "Digital Concierge" service operating in Dubai, focusing on document clearing and project management for legal translation.
-It addresses a market gap between slow legacy agencies and low-trust street shops by offering a "boutique" experience, emphasizing speed, trust, and government acceptance of translated documents.
-The business sells "Stress Management" and "Government Acceptance" rather than just translation, offering services like a "60-Minute Promise" for digital drafts and a "White-Glove" Shield for pre-validation of documents.
-The service operates in partnership with Arkan Legal Translation, which provides the necessary MOJ license, stamp, and signature, while OnlineTranslation.ae manages the platform, customer service, and logistics.
-The project aims to achieve significant organic reach through a highly structured SEO content strategy.
+OnlineTranslation.ae is a "Digital Concierge" service in Dubai, specializing in document clearing and project management for legal translation.
+It aims to provide a "boutique" experience, emphasizing speed, trust, and government acceptance of translated documents, bridging the gap between slow legacy agencies and unreliable street shops.
+The service offers "Stress Management" and "Government Acceptance" through features like a "60-Minute Promise" for digital drafts and a "White-Glove" Shield for pre-validation.
+Operating in partnership with Arkan Legal Translation for MOJ licensing and certification, OnlineTranslation.ae manages the platform, customer service, and logistics.
+The project's ambition is to achieve significant organic reach via a highly structured SEO content strategy.

 ## User Preferences